yhon-acurio/heroku-dyno-restarter/README.md

  * TARGET_APP_NAME - the name of Heroku app to restart
  * RESTART_API_KEY - oauth key to restart target app, as discussed above
  * RESTART_WEBHOOK_KEY - some random key that you will need to be used in a trigger URL as a 'key' parameter - see above
+* switch on the worker dyno of the my-heroku-dyno-restarter app You're all set!

 ## Credits